Symbolk/Code2Graph/diff/src/main/java/edu/pku/code2graph/diff/cochange/README.md

 ### Co-change Suggestion

-3. (ChangeLint.java) Run main() to invoke the co-change suggester and compare with the Ground Truth, results will be saved in the specified output folder.
+3. (CoChangeHint.java) Run main() to invoke the co-change suggester and compare with the Ground Truth, results will be saved in the specified output folder.